Finding Minimum-Cost Explanations for Predictions made by Tree Ensembles: Preliminaries

 \subsection{Notation}

-We use lower-cased letters to denote functions and scalars, and upper-cased letters to denote sets.
-The number of input dimensions of functions are typically denoted $n$, and the number of output dimensions $m$.
+We use lower-case letters to denote functions and scalars, and upper-case letters to denote sets.
+The number of input dimensions of functions is typically denoted $n$.
 Input variables are normally named $x$, and output variables $y$.
 A function named $f$ that accepts an argument $x$ and is parameterized with a model $M$ is denoted $f(x; M)$.
 Tuples of scalars are annotated with a bar, e.g., $\bar{x} = (x_1, \ldots, x_n)$, while variables and functions associated with abstract interpretation are annotated with a hat, e.g., $\abs{x}$.
 Finally, we denote the power set over a set $S$ as $\powerset{S}$.